What is Methotrexate?

 Methotrexate is a drug used to treat rheumatoid arthritis (RA) and other inflammatory conditions.
 Nearly 60% of all rheumatoid arthritis patients are currently on or have been on methotrexate.
 Methotrexate is recommended as the first treatment for RA by the American College of Rheumatology.

 How do I take it?

 Methotrexate is taken ONCE A WEEK.
-The pills are 2.5mg. each and the usual dose is 3 to 10 pills.
-The pills are taken together as a single dose on the same day each week (for example-every Friday).
-Follow your doctor’s directions.
+You will choose a day of the week, for example Saturday.
+You will then take your methotrexate every Saturday.
+The pills are 2.5mg each and the usual dose is 3 to 10 pills.
+Follow your rheumatologist’s directions.
 Do not take more or less medicine than ordered.
-This medicine can be taken with food.
-You should also take 1 mg. of folate (folic acid) each day.
+This medicine can be taken with or without food.
+You should also take 1mg of folate (folic acid) each day.
+Your rheumatologist will prescribe the folic acid.
 This will help prevent side effects.